 An umbrella is both: the perfect shield and perfect weapon.
 Much better than a wall.
 It’s light, it opens and it closes in a second.
 It kind of reminds me of children.
 It’s also the most easy-to-forget item in the History of Items, which means you can get rid of it anytime and save yourself some shrink-money.

-And who knows, Dear Sufferer, maybe some day we’ll evolve to understand all things, before we get lost in them, and learn to walk on water, before we drown.
+And who knows, Dear Sufferer, maybe some day we’ll evolve to understand all things before we get lost in them, and learn to walk on water before we drown.
 Or we’ll be one with both our beauty and our suffering, and not stuck in between, like an improvised, heartbroken sandwich.

 Maybe after all our amazing discoveries, we’ll have a second chance, in this lifetime, to rediscover ourselves.

-But for now, we still need to master the craft of recycling our pain in such a way that we can turn storms into art and tears into soil fertilizer, with our slow & shaking magic wand.
+But for now, we still need to master the craft of recycling our pain in such a way that we can turn storms into art and tears into soil fertilizer, with our slow and shaking magic wand.